Mastering Emotional Detachment for Better Chess Performance

 This image represents the core concept of mastering emotional detachment in chess, evoking a sense of calm and focus which enhances the article's encouragement of mindfulness during play.

-Defusion from ACT creates distance from thoughts like I am losing or I am terrible at endgames.
+Defusion, an ACT technique popularized by Steven C. Hayes, creates distance from thoughts like I am losing or I am terrible at endgames.
 Treat them as sounds that come and go, not commands that drive your next move.

 2. Set a 60-second timer.